 Here are some things to be aware of:

-- Some radio CD such as the Sony ZS-RS70BTB players let you record from CD to USB, but not from radio to USB.
+- Sometimes you can only record from a CD: Some radio CD such as the Sony ZS-RS70BTB players let you record from CD to USB, but not from radio to USB.

-- Radios that let you record onto a USB drive usually only support flash drives rather than external hard drives.
+- You can’t always record onto an external hard drive: Radios that let you record onto a USB drive usually only support flash drives rather than external hard drives.

-- Lots of radios have a USB port or SD card reader that lets you play MP3s, but not record them, so just because a radio has a USB port or SD card reader, you can’t assume you will be able to record the radio.
+- A radio with a USB port usually won’t’ let you record: Lots of radios have a USB port or SD card reader that lets you play MP3s, but not record them, so just because a radio has a USB port or SD card reader, you can’t assume you will be able to record the radio.